-The following areas (as shown on Map 3) are designated as Local Green Spaces, and, other than in very special circumstances, no development will be permitted that would harm their reason for designation:
+The following areas (as shown on Map 3) are designated as Local Green Spaces, and, other than in very special circumstances, no inappropriate development will be permitted that would harm their reason for designation:

 - The 'Village Green' adjacent to the Lugger Inn Public House off West Street

 - St Mary's Churchyard and Cemetery off North Square

 - The Peto Memorial Gardens

 - The garden of The Elms on East Street

-- The Football Field on the corner of East Street and Putton Lane
+- The Football Field (Sports Pavilion Ground) on the corner of East Street and Putton Lane

 - St Mary's Green off Meadow Close

 - Old Claypits, Glennie Way

 - Pugmill Lane Pond (aka Pugsy Pond) off Putton Lane

 - The Woodland Trust Land by Glennie Way

-- Chickerell allotments
+- Chickerell allotments off Chickerell Road (opposite East Street) and the allotments off Lilly Lane

 - Grey's Field

-Development within and adjoining Chickerell Village should respect and enhance local landscape character, including the retention of mature trees and native hedgerows that contribute to this character.
+Development within and adjoining Chickerell Village should respect and enhance local landscape character, including the retention of mature trees and native hedgerows, and the smaller green spaces that collectively contribute to the village character.
 Infill development of garden land will be resisted where there is a lack of tree cover in the surrounding area.